hustlzp/resume/README.md

 * Checkout branch `gh-pages`
 * Replace with your domain in file `CNAME`
-* Configure your domain's DNS records to add a CNAME record pointing to `your_username.github.io`
+* Configure your domain's DNS to add a CNAME record pointing to `your_username.github.io`
 * Wait for the new record taking effect :beer: